duncombe/glossary/README.md

   <DD>A descriptor or link that conforms with REST concept.

   <DT><a name="S"></a><a href=#contents>S</a><DD>
+<DT>Scitools<DD><a href="http://scitools.org.uk">Scitools</a> comprises Iris and Cartopy, open source Python
+libraries initially created by the UK Met Office to enable the visualisation of weather and climate data.
 <DT>SEED<DD>Standard for the Exchange of Earthquake Data
   <DT>SOS <DD>Sensor Observation Service
   <DT>SURA<DD>Southeastern Universities Research Association